blockterms/whitepaper/README.md

 For slightly more complex ownership structures, the data structure would also involve conditional statements as parameters.

 For dynamic runtime partnerships, a python function can generate the ownership structure at runtime.

+#### Tokens and Ownership Structure

+For a network or system with utility tokens, You can derive ownership structure automatically from the share of tokens each address owns.
+With blockterms you can create one partnership address with this ownership structure and distribute dividends for all the owners.

 ### Settlement Algorithm